-Also, there is no indication whatsoever that the "ideal language learner" is feasible.
-In fact, the enumeration of all stochastic r.e. languages points to the contrary.
-Chater and Vitányi discuss the feasibility of the learner towards the end of their paper, where they point to a "crucial set of open questions" regarding "how rapidly learners can converge well enough" with the kinds of data in a child's linguistic environment.
-Of course, if my conjecture is correct, their idealized language learner cannot feasibly learn the r.e. stochastic languages, even if it can do so in principle (like Angluin's 1988 learner).
-Of course it may be that there is some subclass of the r.e. stochastic languages that the algorithm is able to learn feasibly, and which may include natural language patterns.
+Chater and Vitànyi also discuss the feasibility of the learner again towards the end of their paper, where they point to a "crucial set of open questions" regarding "how rapidly learners can converge well enough" with the kinds of data in a child's linguistic environment.
+Of course it may be that there is some subclass of the recursive stochastic languages that the algorithm is able to learn feasibly, and which may include natural language patterns.
 In my view, research in this direction would be a positive development.